Web self-service is a set of online tools that enable customers to find answers and resolve issues without needing to contact a support agent.

 Frequently Asked Questions

-Web self-service is a broader strategy that allows customers to resolve issues independently through online tools like knowledge bases, FAQs, and customer portals.
+Web self-service is a broader strategy that allows customers to resolve issues on their own through online tools like knowledge bases, FAQs, and customer portals.

 Chatbots are one component of web self-service.
 They use AI to provide instant, conversational responses to customer queries, often guiding users through processes or directing them to relevant resources.